0Linear/emudonut/README.md

-A simple extractor for js based malware from the Donutloader malware family.
+A simple payload dumper for js based malware from the Donutloader malware family.

+RUN IN VM.

 To run:
 ```bash